Hi-Alpha as a Symptom Indicator for Unresolved Trauma

 Observing the issue from an evolutionary perspective, the human brain is quite curious.
 Ten thousand years ago the level of information input into the brain was a small fraction of what it is today.
 As hunter/gatherers, we lived mostly tribal lives.
 Our fight-or-flight reactions were used and needed on rare occasions.
 When confronted with danger, the cortical, outer layer of our brains would do a pretty good job of processing any imposed trauma before it overwhelmed the whole neural network and became log-jammed within the limbic system, or our deep brain.

 But as civilization grew, so did human conflict.
 And a brain wired for an occasional trauma now had many to contend with.
 This central nervous system, so beautifully designed, had to deal with the trauma equivalent to a repeated electrical power surge.
-Civilization, and all it carried, also overrode the brains own ability to process accrued trauma.
+Civilization, and all it carried, also overrode the brains' own ability to process accrued trauma.
 And, by extension, started humanity on a painful journey it was never fully equipped to deal with from the beginning.

-Trauma spiking at first session.
+Trauma spiking within the first session

 Looking at the High Alpha Pin-Ball Effect